 If you are a U.S. military, veteran or military spouse we thank you for your commitment and sacrifice to our great country.
 And we hope you will consider joining ENSCO — a place that celebrates and honors your commitment and military service, and supports our veterans through employment opportunities, community and employee engagement, and benefits.

-We are proud of our long-standing support of our U.S. military and its mission — and proudly contribute products and services that protect our men and women in uniform, and make the world a safer place for the world.
+We are proud of our long-standing support of our U.S. military and its mission — and proudly contribute products and services that protect our men and women in uniform, and make the world a safer place.

 ENSCO’s lead from the Front Military Transition Program is a DoD-approved SkillBridge initiative, which helps bridge the gap between military experience and civilian skills by creating unpaid internship opportunities for transitioning service members.